 Which mattresses makes contain Alpaca?

 Our Artisan Bespoke 003 is our first Alpaca model.
 Featuring a lofty 5300GSM of 100% Natural fibres and 1000GSM of Alpaca it is our highest specification mattress.
 Each of the natural layers enables this mattress to stay cooler in the summer and warmer in the winter.
 The soft Alpaca comfort layer is both high wicking and breathable for a perfect nights sleep.

 When looking at other mattresses with Alpaca fibre in be sure to as what the GSM is.
 If a retailer can’t tell you then look elsewhere.
 We have written extensively about blended fibres and rogue practices which mean that by adding 1% of a natural fibre a retailer can claim ‘contains natural fibres’ which we find scandalous!

 Alpaca fleece is the softest natural fibre available and is hugely beneficial for warmer sleepers due to its high wicking.
 It provides a soft luxurious feel to the comfort layer of a mattress.
 Unlike synthetic fibres and foam, it has an incredible rebound rate.
-Due to the limited supply and specialists skill set to sheer Alpacas it is a premium fibre.
+Due to the limited supply and specialists skill set to sheer Alpacas, it is classed as a premium fibre.
 By choosing a mattress that contains Alpaca you’re moving away from the mass-produced mid-range models and into high-end mattress manufacture.